seungjaeryanlee/MagNet/README.md

 ### Use Dataset

-Currently, the `mag-net` package supports **PyTorch** natively by providing a PyTorch dataset.
+The `mag-net` package supports **PyTorch** natively by providing a PyTorch dataset.
 You can get the dataset the following way:

 ```python
 import magnet